PinkDexo/em-documentation/pages/update-instructions/default.md

 !
 Always test updates on a non production environment!

+#### EM 1.5.0

+This version includes only a core upgrade, and doesn't have any changes to the theme itself.

 #### EM 1.4.2

  1. Replace the "**em**" theme located in your theme directory (`themes/em`) with **THEME/em** from the Envato package.